promolic1/OpenVPN-install/README.md

 ## openvpn-install

+Forked to enhance compatibility with Windows and Steam Streaming

 Secure OpenVPN installer for Debian, Ubuntu, CentOS and Arch Linux.

 This script will let you setup your own secure VPN server in just a few minutes.